-The activities for this course can be found within the weekly module found under the Course Content
+The activities for this Course Content found within the weekly module found under the Course Content tab.

-Course Content tab.
 All practice competency assignment drop boxes are found under Week 1 of Course Content.
 The graded competency assignment drop boxes are found under the Course Content tab for the corresponding week that the competency is due.

 Course Grade: Students receiving a grade below a 86% in this course must repeat the course satisfactorily before proceeding to the next semester in the DMS Program.
-Failure to satisfy this requirement will result in not successfully meeting the requirements of this course regardless of your GPA in the course.